6.6. Use external S3-compatible object storage#

 in Univention Nubus for Kubernetes - Architecture Manual [2] for information about application components using S3-compatible object storage.

 The S3-compatible object storage receives objects from the Portal Consumer and provides them to the Portal Server.
-It involves the following actors:
+The S3-compatible object storage doesn’t need public access.
+It involves the following actors inside the Kubernetes cluster:

 Portal Consumer